AwalSaid/retail-sales-analysis/README.md

 - Optional: Excel for data cleaning.

 ## How to Run
+1. Download the datasets from the [`dataset/`](dataset/) folder.
-1. Load the SQL queries from [`retail_sales_analysis_queries.sql`](retail_sales_analysis_queries.sql) into your MySQL environment.
+2. Load the SQL queries from [`retail_sales_analysis_queries.sql`](retail_sales_analysis_queries.sql) into your MySQL environment.
-2. Execute the queries in the order they are documented.
+3. Execute the queries in the order they are documented.
-3. Review the results directly in MySQL or export them for further analysis.
+4. Review the results directly in MySQL or export them for further analysis.